 Need more information?
 Access the College Knowledge Month Overview (Prezi).

 Site Coordinator Support and Training

-- 2014 Site Coordinator Resource Guide - This guide is meant to be a primary resource to you as you plan, promote and implement your College Knowledge Month activities.
+- Site Coordinator Resource Guide - Updated in 2014, this guide is meant to be a primary resource to you as you plan, promote and implement your College Knowledge Month activities.

 Sites that register by the preferred deadline of June 15 and request assistance recruiting volunteers during registration will receive access to this list of volunteers.
 Volunteers are organized by region and are available on a first-come, first-served basis.

 - Training Sessions, Presentations and Webinar Access CKM training for new and returning site coordinators.
 There are several options to choose from, including face-to-face sessions and online/remote opportunities.

 - Site Coordinator Dropbox - Access and share tools from other Minnesota site coordinators.
 Download and view Spring & Fall training documents and presentations.

 - Shaping Your Future Video Collection - Use these videos during October to kick-off your CKM events or motivate students to think about their plans for the future.

 A list of which MN schools do not charge an application fee during College Knowledge Month - and which schools accept the NACAC fee waiver for qualified students at any time of the year.